-The Livingston Parish Library as an institution (nor the staff as individuals) does not and cannot act in place of the parent or legal guardian in the selection of library materials for minors visiting the library.
-It is up to the parent or legal guardian of minor library card holders to set the guidelines and instruct their children as to the limits of what is acceptable to read and study for that particular individual.
+The Livingston Parish Library as an institution (nor the staff as individuals) does not and cannot act in place of the parent or legal guardian in selecting library materials for minors visiting the library.
+It is up to the parent or legal guardian of minor library card holders to set the guidelines and instruct their children on what is acceptable to read and study for that particular individual.

-In order for the Library to provide caregivers with additional tools to make the best and most informed decisions for their minor children, all responsible parties for Juvenile and Teen cards must fill out and sign a Materials Restriction Form to set their desired access level for Library collections and electronic resources.
+For the Library to provide caregivers with additional tools to make the best and most informed decisions for their minor children, all responsible parties for Juvenile and Teen cards must fill out and sign a Materials Restriction Form to set their desired access level for Library collections and electronic resources.
 A new Materials Restriction Form must be filled out to change their minor child's access level upon request or whenever a child moves from the Juvenile card age range to Teen.